-(c) Estimated annual cap amounts payable for the three years ending 31 December 2012
+(d) Estimated annual cap amounts payable for the three years ending 31 December 2012

-The annual rent payable by our Group under the Tenancy Agreement for the lease of the Properties for each of the three years ending 31 December 2012 will be RMB900,000, RMB1,200,000 and RMB 1,200,000.
+The annual rent payable by our Group under the Tenancy Agreement for the lease of the Properties for each of the three years ending 31 December 2012 will be RMB900,000, RMB1,200,000 and RMB1,200,000.
 The annual caps represent that actual total annual rent payable by our Group to Hangzhou Haoming pursuant to the Tenancy Agreement.

-(d) Listing Rules requirements
+(e) Listing Rules requirements